-(1) The Municipality may levy different rates to different categories of rateable property.
-All rateable property will be classified in a category and will be rated based on the category of the property.
+(1) The Municipality may levy different rates to different categories of rateables property.
+All rateables property will be classified in a category and will be rated based on the category of the property.
 For purpose of levying differential rates, the following categories (including clarification of category) of properties in line with section 8(1)(c) read with sections 8(3)(b) and 8(3)(c) of the Act, are determined:

-Ref no Category Clarification (Must be read together with definitions) 1 Residential properties As per definition of "residential properties".
-2 Undeveloped vacant All properties (i) zoned or in
+Ref no Category Clarification (Must be read together with definitio ns)

+1 Residential properties As per definition of "residential properties".
+2 Undeveloped vacant All properties (I) zoned or in

 Ref no Category Clarification (Must be read

 together with definitions)

 residential properties respect of which the permitted use

 is for residential purposes; and (ii)

 are undeveloped; and (iii) are

 vacant; and (iv) are within a

 proclaimed township or a land

 development.

-3 Business and Commercial properties As per definition of "business and
+3 Business and Commercial As per definition of "business and

-proportion commercial property".
+properties commercial property".

-4 Undeveloped vacant business and commercial All properties
+4 Undeveloped vacant All properties

-properties (i) zoned or in respect of which the
+business and commercial properties (I) zoned or in respect of which the

 permitted use is for business and

 commercial purposes; (ii) are

 undeveloped; and are

 (iii) vacant; and (iv) within a

 proclaimed township or a land

 development area.

-5 Industrial proportion As nor definition of "industrial

 5 Industrial properties As per definition of "industrial

 properties".

-Undeveloped vacant industrial properties All properties

-(i) zoned or in respect of which

-the permitted use is for industrial

-purpose;
+5 Industrial properties development area.
+As per definition of "industrial

-(ii) are undeveloped; and (iii) are vacant; and (iv) within a proclaimed township or a land
+6 Undevelop Undeveloped vacant All properties industrial properties (i) zoned or in respect of which the permitted use is for industrial purpose; (ii) are undeveloped; and (iii) are vacant; and (iv) within a proclaimed township or a land